Learning to Adopt Generative AI: Introduction

 \subsection{Research Questions and Findings}

-Building on previous research on the digital divide, we also conceptualize the GenAI divide in three layers \citep{wei2011conceptualizing, dewan2005digital}: (1) the \emph{access divide}, referring to inequalities in technology access; (2) the \emph{capability divide}, concerning individual differences in ability to effectively utilize the tools once accessed; and (3) the \emph{outcome divide}, describing disparities in final outcomes, such as productivity and performance, which the preceding layers and other factors may influence.
+Building on previous research on the digital divide, we also conceptualize the generative AI divide in three layers \citep{wei2011conceptualizing, dewan2005digital}: (1) the \emph{access divide}, referring to inequalities in access to generative AI; (2) the \emph{capability divide}, concerning individual differences in ability to utilize generative AI once accessed; and (3) the \emph{outcome divide}, describing disparities in final outcomes, such as productivity and performance, which the preceding layers and other factors may influence.
 Furthermore, literature on IT and AI adoption has long emphasized the importance of individuals' perceptions during the adoption process (e.g., perceived usefulness and perceived ease of use), as perceived benefits influence adoption decisions \citep{jo2023analyzing, venkatesh2003user}.
-However, perceptions are dynamic and inherently intangible, making it difficult to monitor \textit{how} and \textit{why} they change using data from surveys or experiments.
-Given these methodological challenges, it is understandable that previous digital divide research has not addressed disparities in individuals' ability to effectively update their perceived utility through repeated interactions and other informational resources.
-We term this disparity the \textit{``learning divide,"} a novel aspect of the second-layer \textit{capability divide}.
-The learning divide is vital because varying abilities to update beliefs influence actual adoption and usage decisions, thereby affecting the welfare individuals ultimately receive (i.e., \textit{outcome divide}).
-For example, if an individual erroneously believes the system is completely useless after a single trial, they may cease using it, thereby forfeiting opportunities to enhance their work and quality of life through the use of new technology.
-Conversely, if another person forms an accurate understanding after initial use, they can employ the system effectively and maximize their gains.
-To empirically investigate the existence of our proposed learning divide, we pose the following research question:
+However, perceptions are dynamic and intangible, making it difficult to monitor \textit{how} and \textit{why} they change using data from surveys or experiments.
+Such dynamics are particularly salient in the generative AI context, where evaluating system capability itself is challenging and constantly evolving \citep{zhong2024agieval} and where alignment related issues introduce additional noise \citep{xu2024hallucination}.